edsondaniel8-source/Link-AMZAPP/replit.md

 An Express.js REST API layer handles requests.
 It uses an interface-based storage abstraction with Drizzle ORM for PostgreSQL and includes centralized error handling.
 Development is supported by Vite for hot module replacement.

 ### Data Architecture
-The application uses a PostgreSQL-compatible schema with Drizzle ORM, encompassing over 15 tables for users, rides, accommodations, bookings, ratings, chat messages, restaurants, and a comprehensive partnership system.
-It includes enhanced user management with verification and types, a comprehensive rating system, chat functionality, and full restaurant integration.
+The application uses an optimized PostgreSQL schema with Drizzle ORM, streamlined from 29 to ~20 tables through systematic consolidation.
+Core tables include users, rides, accommodations, bookings (unified for rides/stays/events), ratings, chat messages, restaurants, and a simplified partnership system.
+Major optimizations: events system consolidated into main bookings table, partnership system simplified with direct accommodation discount fields, and payments system unified.
 Type safety is ensured across the stack via shared TypeScript types from Drizzle.

 ### Authentication & Session Management
 A mandatory, comprehensive authentication system supports email and Mozambique phone number login.
 It includes `LoginModal`, `ProtectedRoute`, and `AuthRequiredMessage` components, with authentication state managed via a `useAuth` hook and localStorage.
 Session persistence is managed using a PostgreSQL session store.
 Service offerings are restricted to verified users, integrating with a document verification system.